dji-sdk/Onboard-SDK/Onboard_API_Doc/en/TransparentTransport.md

 //Setting Delegation
 inspireMC.mcDelegate = self;

-//The legation function is called when receiving data (void)mainController:(DJIMainController*)mc didReceivedDataFromExternalDevice:(NSData*)data {
+//The delegation function is called when the data comes (void)mainController:(DJIMainController*)mc didReceivedDataFromExternalDevice:(NSData*)data {
 //Here is the receiving data
 NSLog(@"%@",data);